offthedial/site/src/pages/posts/idtga-36-dicussions.md

 author: DJam98
 ---

 Now that we've had a season of X rank, I can very safely say that it works **VERY** differently than it did in Splatoon 2, at least in terms of how ELO calculations work in It's Dangerous to go Alone.
-I'll also be discussing on some of the feedback that you all left us in the feedback form from IDTGA 36.
+Also, I'll be discussing on some of the feedback that you all left us in the feedback form from IDTGA 36.

 # A New Bracket Split